nbittich/adana/README.md

 The while loop looks like the one in C, while the for-each loop is a little bit more modern.

-For-each loop doesn't require parenthesises.
-You can only iterate over strings and arrays.
+For-each loop doesn't require parenthesizes.
+You can only iterate over structs, strings and arrays.

 ```C
 count = 0